atsushieno/uapmd/docs/design/ARCHITECTURE.md

   - `PreparePlugins`: load all the registered plugins and prepare everything to play

 [Enhancement] The service can add or remove plugins while they are instantiated.

+## Audio Plugin Hosting

+We need up to 256 audio plugin "tracks" where each of them maps to an audio plugin graph.

+For this purpose we need a realtime sequencer-like audio engine.

+an audio plugin track contains an audio plugin graph.

+## Implementation

+For virtual MIDI 2.0 device part it makes use of libremidi.
+It should work on Linux 6.5 or later, MacOS 14.0 or later, and Windows probably 11 or later (`src/service/VirtualMidiDevices`).

+For audio plugin hosting, we build our own hosting later (`src/service/AudioPluginHosting`).
+We will also need audio plugin graphs.

+For `uapmd-setup` GUI we plan to use Tauri 2.0 Web UI, and connect to the service (`src/service/Controller` and `client`).